GeoJson

 This function converts the object to JSON using string concatenation and is therefore very fast.

-to allow for integration into more complex models,
+Spatial-K is also fully compatible with kotlinx.serialization to allow for integration into more complex models,

 however

 this is much slower.
-For encoding directly to JSON strings, prefer to use the json()
+For encoding directly to JSON strings, prefer to use the json() function.

 From Json

-companion (or static) functions are available on each GeoJson
+The fromJson and fromJsonOrNull companion (or static) functions are available on each GeoJson class to decode each

 type of object from a JSON string.